-Ans.
-Practice which is based on containment principles, technologies, to prevent anyone from unintentional direct exposure from harmful pathogens, toxins, other accidental release, etc. Because of this reason biosafety plays a very crucial role as it decreases the chances of having any life threatening disease caused by biological agents.
+Biosafety measures is a practice that is based on containment principles, technologies, to prevent anyone from unintentional direct exposure from harmful pathogens, toxins, other accidental releases, etc. Because of this reason biosafety plays a very crucial role as it decreases the chances of having any life-threatening disease caused by biological agents.

 2. Write a few Steps which are taken to Improve Biosafety Measures?

-Ans.
-Some of steps taken to improve biosafety measures are discussed below:
+Some of the steps taken to improve biosafety measures are discussed below: